-Interest rate risk is the investment risk faced by the Group that arises from changes in market interest rates.
-Interest rate risk arises from interest rate fluctuations to the extent that interest-earning assets and interestbearing liabilities mature or reprice at different times or in different amounts.
+Interest rate risk is the investment risk faced by the Bank that arises from changes in market interest rates.
+Interest rate risk arises from interest rate fluctuations to the extent that interest-earning assets and interest-bearing liabilities mature or reprice at different times or in different amounts.

-The Group mainly applies the method of Static Repricing Gap in order to estimate exposure to interest rate risk of transactions' portfolio and the Group's portfolio.
-The Static Repricing Gap method is used in order to estimate the sensitivity level of all current assets and liabilities of the Group and the companies of the Group (on Statement of Financial Position and off Statement of Financial Position items).
+The Bank mainly applies the method of Static Repricing Gap in order to estimate exposure to interest rate risk of transactions' portfolio and the bank's portfolio.
+The Static Repricing Gap method is used in order to estimate the sensitivity level of all current assets and liabilities of the bank and the companies of the Group (on Statement of Financial Position and off Statement of Financial Position items).